aimar24/grpc4p/README.md

-this repository is intended to offer a wrapper around grpc async function and an API like the Javascript Promises.
+this repository is intended to offer a wrapper around grpc async function with an API like the Javascript Promises.
 Still in development